 In 2018, the Intergovernmental Panel on Climate Change (IPCC) published a special report advising that global temperatures could increase to 1.5 °C above pre-industrial levels as soon as 2030 and would have a catastrophic impact on life on earth.
 The IPCC report found that for global warming to be limited to 1.5 °C, 'Global net human-caused emissions of CO2 would need to fall by about 45 percent from 2010 levels by 2030, reaching net zero around 2050.'

 In a year that saw the end of the warmest decade ever recorded, global climate protests gained momentum in 2019 calling for governments and decision makers to take more action.
 The UK government also became the first major global economy to set a net zero carbon target for 2050.

-Read more about the outcomes of COP26.
+Read more about the takeaways from COP27.

 The impact of climate change

 Globally we are already experiencing the effects of climate change such as: